👋

 To Be Determined

-A car service will pick you up from the N/A and deliver you to Milan Malpensa Airport for your flight departure.
+A car service will pick you up from your hotel and deliver you to Milan Malpensa Airport for your flight departure.
 This is a private transfer just for your travel party, and you will not need to pay the driver for the transfer, as it is already included in the cost of the itinerary.
 IMPORTANT NOTE: Please be aware the car service can fit up to 1 checked item of luggage and 1 personal item per person, such as a purse or small backpack.
 If you think you will have more baggage, please inform your travel consultant as this may result in an additional fee.

 Day 7